carrilhodev-jv/carrilhodev-jv/README.md

-# Eu sou João Vitor Carrilho!
+# I'm João Vitor Carrilho!
+But u can call me Jamec or B1nair3!
-Estudante de Desenvolvimento de Sistemas no Colegio Técnico de Limeira da UNICAMP!
+Studying Sistem Developing in the school Technical School from Limeira of UNICAMP!

 <div align="center">